cdsittampalam/documentation/docs/Partner API.md

 You can repeat the process to create multiple companies.
 Other companies you create can be used as a trusted party in your trusted network.

 In this example, a new company called John Doe Corp is entered in `name`.
-This is based in London, UK with the the `domain` of `johndoe.co.uk`.
+This is based in Brimingham, UK with the the `domain` of `johndoe.co.uk`.

 #### Example Request